22 free museums in London you need to visit

 Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-A question that comes up a lot with first-time visitors to the capital…
+A question that is often asked by first-time visitors to the capital is…

 ‘Are London’s Museums free?’